mistress-of-loft-and-spire/maud/README.md

 ## About this Project

-This tool was made as a personal project to help me in getting a better handle on timekeeping for freelance- and other precarious work.
+This tool was made as a personal project for getting a better handle on my worktime.
 I'm publishing this in the hope that it can be helpful to others in their personal and non-personal projects.

 While Maud is usable, it is still in a pretty early and rough state.
 You might encounter bugs or oddities.